 Design campaigns are often concerned and conflated with commercial ventures.
 It often feels like most design campaigns are aimed at selling us something, a product, a lifestyle, a happiness that is just within reach but tied to materials and objects.
-This is not to say that marketing or advertising are to be looked down on but rather that these fields have come to be seen as inseparable from design.
+This is not to say that marketing or advertising are to be looked down on but rather that these two fields have come to be seen as inseparable from design.
 Though design may play a large part in sales it is in fact more that.

 Design is a marriage between form and function, a merger between aesthetic value and information.
-As designers it is our job to build this marriage, creating a balance and harmony where the viewer is both a visually and intellectually engaged.
+As designers it is our job to build this marriage, creating a balance and harmony where the viewer is both visually and intellectually engaged.
 Ideally taking away some layer of information that may make their life better.